 As tempting as it is to unleash your true feelings of frustration and call it like you see it, do your best to reign it in.
 Calling your son a bad boy over and over isn’t going to fix the problem.

-I’ve witnessed name calling from parents many times and it literally rips my heart out because they just don’t know how powerful their words are and the impact they make.
+I’ve witnessed name calling from parents many times and it rips my heart out because they just don’t know how powerful their words are and the impact they make.

 Our words have power and calling your son a “bad boy” is actually making a declaration that your son is bad.
 Certainly not what you really want to accomplish.